 The inclination to keep too many tabs open in your web browser is practically a chronic condition among business professionals, symptomatic of us trying to get too much done in too little time, and never really finishing one task before moving onto the next.
 Whatever the cause, it’s something lots of us have to deal with every day; we all stumble across news articles, blogs and other online resources that are infinitely useful to us, but which we don’t have the time to stop and act on there and then.

-Pocket solves that problem – this simple tool allows you to save content that you find online to one central place, so that you can go back to it with ease when the time is right.
+Packed with impressive data tools, Pocket solves that problem – this simple tool allows you to save content that you find online to one central place, so that you can go back to it with ease when the time is right.
 It will save you from needing to keep those hundreds of tabs open until you have a spare moment to go back and plough through your reading list (or more likely until you decide is enough is enough, and close all the tabs to stop them slowing down your computer any further – and in the process you lose all that valuable information without keeping a copy).

 If you’ve ever wondered how much time you waste between tasks while you’re reading your email, updating your social media, checking the news and so forth, then Rescue Time could be the answer to your curiosity – even if you might not actually want to know the truth!
 Once you activate Rescue Time on your devices, it will track how long you spend not only on different websites but also in the various computer software applications that you use on a day-to-day basis – whether that’s Microsoft Word, Photoshop or Sage.